Crystal Rebellion – My Review!!

 Connect with me:

 If you enjoyed my review (of even if you didn’t), leave me a comment and let me know.
 I like to know what you think.
-If you want to connect with me on the socials, I can be found on Twitter, Facebook, Goodreads, Google+, and Tumblr.
+If you want to connect with me on the socials, I can be found on Twitter, Facebook, and Goodreads.
 You can also email me at firstname.lastname@example.org.
 And don’t forget to subscribe to the blog so you won’t miss a post!